The internet is full of task management programs. In this battle, two tools are TickTick and Todoist. What would the comparison look like?

 Show timer: Instead of the task due date, you can see the time counter for tasks.
 For example, you see 1D next to the task due tomorrow.

 Location reminders: Creating location-based reminders is possible on mobile devices.
-The option will remind you when close to a destination.

 Goals: The app helps to set and achieve goals (a similar option in TickTick is the habit tracker).